e9x/ipi/packages/ipi-databases/README.md

 # ipi-databases

-The databases used in the IPI package.
+This package contains the databases used in [IPI](https://www.npmjs.com/package/@e9x/ipi).
+A library is exposed to help locate the database files.

 ## Building the ASN database